Launch Date Announced š The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 (Or if that doesnāt appeal, weāve also got a large, semi-feral boy who thinks he lives here in our house.
 Heās not very friendly, but heās also not aggressive with humans.)

-WelshRat Premium Member about 1 month ago
+WelshRat Premium Member 2 months ago

 So many printsā¦ Is Elvis about to detonate?

-FreihEitner Premium Member about 1 month ago
+FreihEitner Premium Member 2 months ago

 Thankfully in BCN land itās all friendly life.

-uncle snipe about 1 month ago
+uncle snipe 2 months ago

 It looks like a United Nations of Wildlife out there.
 Either that, or Old MacDonald had a wildlife preserve.
 That just doesnāt roll of the tongue though.

-McColl34 Premium Member about 1 month ago
+McColl34 Premium Member 2 months ago

 Itās always amusing when the tracks change size due to the freeze/thaw cycle. āWhoa!
 These look like raccoon tracks, but theyāre huge!
 I didnāt know raccoons got that big.ā